Teach For America’s Corps Member Admissions Policies

-If, through background checks conducted or commissioned by a state, district, or Teach For America, it is found that an applicant or a corps member did not disclose his/her involvement in a criminal proceeding in the application as required and described above, this may be treated as falsification or misrepresentation, which are grounds for dismissal from the corps.
+If, through background checks conducted or commissioned by a state, district, or Teach For America, it is found that an applicant or a corps member did not disclose their involvement in a criminal proceeding in the application as required and described therein, this may be treated as falsification or misrepresentation, which are grounds for dismissal from the corps.

 If a background check conducted or reviewed by Teach For America yields a criminal record that would preclude an applicant or corps member from service, the applicant or corps member will be notified of the finding and have the opportunity to review and challenge the factual accuracy of the record before action is taken to exclude the applicant or corps member from the position.
 In such cases, details on the process for obtaining and challenging the results of the background check will be included in the notification of findings.

 In order to ensure a fair admissions process for all, Teach For America requires all applicants to treat each phase of the application process as confidential.
 We require that applicants refrain from disclosing or sharing with others information or materials provided by Teach For America that are not otherwise publicly available.
 Disclosing confidential information regarding the application process is grounds for non-admission or dismissal.

 Please note that we do not endorse and are not responsible for the accuracy of information that has been developed and provided by third-party non-Teach For America sources.